QuizandSurveyMaster/quiz_master_next/readme.txt

 == Changelog ==

+= 4.7.2 (May 23, 2016) =
+  * Closed Bug: Multiple quizzes on page causes plugin to scroll to top quiz when submitting - Issue #428

 = 4.7.1 (May 10, 2016) =
   * Closed Enhancement: Create new audit trail class - Issue #425
   * Closed Enhancement: Raise minimum WordPress version to 4.1 - Issue #423